 For the first time, let us try to speak only about defense.
-Thus, this article will be about different guidelines, which can help to secure your SAP system.
+Thus, this article will be about different SAP Security guides, which can help to secure your SAP system.
 But nothing to worry about – this post will nevertheless remain useful and interesting, even if it does not contain information about 0-days or have no words like “cyber” or “weapon” in title.
 So, let’s go.

-This blog post will be about new guideline, or standard, for securing – or testing of the security – of SAP implementations, which is going to be a first standard of the EAS-SEC standard series.
-There were 2 things that push us onto developing this guideline and give a second birth to our project.
+This blog post will be about new SAP Security guide, or standard, for securing – or testing of the security – of SAP implementations, which is going to be a first standard of the EAS-SEC standard series.
+There were 2 things that push us onto developing this SAP Security guide and give a second birth to our project.
 We thought about making some kind of guideline from the very beginning, and finally made it, when we’ve got a clear idea of how it should be done and what customers really needed.

 And the reason we decided to make this…